 Artificial intelligence (AI) and machine learning are set to transform ESG data analysis, offering deeper insights and predictive capabilities.

-This technological shift will allow for more accurate tracking of ESG metrics, facilitating proactive decision-making and helping companies to not only meet but surpass changing ESG standards.
+This technological shift will allow for more accurate tracking of ESG metrics, facilitating proactive decision-making and helping to not only meet but surpass changing ESG standards.

 Another significant challenge in ESG reporting has been the lack of standardisation and the difficulty in comparing data across companies.